andywis/openshift-sandbox/Readme.md

+# Continuous Integration on OpenShift
+In this series, we discuss a number of techniques for configuring CI within your OpenShift environment.

+We will create a simple application in Python and set up a Jenkins Pipeline where we demonstrate different techniques for running tests, and promoting the app to a higher environment.

+In CI, an **environment** is a setup that mimics

-# Setting up the Project and Application
+## Setting up the Project and Application
 We'll start by creating a really simple web application in Python

 1. Log in to the OpenShift Container Platform (OCP) CLI: